ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

     ![screenshot: fn-proofpoint-trap-incident-details-action ](./screenshots/fn-proofpoint-trap-incident-details-action.png)

-2. Click Action-> `Example: Proofpoint Trap: Get Incident Details`.

-3. A note is added to the incident with the indicident details in JSON format.
+2. Click Action-> Example: Proofpoint Trap: Get Incident Details.
+A note is added to the incident with the incident details in JSON format.

 This invokes the `Example: Proofpoint Trap: Get Incident Details` workflow, which calls the `Proofpoint TRAP: Get Incident Details` function.